yusarc/dlt-pipeline/dlt-nyc-taxi-pipeline/README.md

 # NYC Taxi dlt Pipeline

-This project implements a small data pipeline using the **dlt** library to ingest NYC Taxi trip data from a REST API into **DuckDB** for analysis.[web:119]
+This project implements a small data pipeline using the **dlt** library to ingest NYC Taxi trip data from a REST API into **DuckDB** for analysis.

-The pipeline was built as part of the DataTalksClub **Data Engineering Zoomcamp** dlt workshop homework.[web:103]
+The pipeline was built as part of the DataTalksClub **Data Engineering Zoomcamp** dlt workshop homework.

 ---